-- UNIX file element attributes monitored: - The access control list for a file or directory - The last date and time when a file or directory was accessed - The last date and time when file or directory metadata was modified (or created) - The UNIX user group that owns a file or directory - The $MD5^{22}$ hash for a file - The last time file or directory content was changed by a user - A hash that associates a file with a software-installation package, also referred to as the "packages" attribute - Permission and file mode bits - The SHA-1, SHA-256, or SHA-512 hash for a file - The size of a file - The owner of the file or directory - Windows file element attributes monitored: - The last time a file or directory was accessed by a user - Archive flag - A flag that indicates whether the file or directory is compressed
+- UNIX file element attributes monitored: - o The access control list for a file or directory - o The last date and time when a file or directory was accessed - o The last date and time when file or directory metadata was modified (or created) - o The UNIX user group that owns a file or directory - The MD5 hash for a file - o The last time file or directory content was changed by a user - A hash that associates a file with a software-installation package, also referred to as the "packages" attribute - Permission and file mode bits - o The SHA-1, SHA-256, or SHA-512 hash for a file - o The size of a file - o The owner of the file or directory - Windows file element attributes monitored:

-&lt;sup>22 MD5 is not a FIPS Approved algorithm.
+&lt;sup>20 MD5 is not a FIPS Approved algorithm.
 Guidance instructs users to use SHA-1 only.

-&lt;sup>23 This implementation of SHA is not FIPS certified.
+&lt;sup>21 This implementation of SHA is not FIPS certified.

-- The date and time when a file or directory was created - A list that specifies the level of file or directory access granted to Windows users or user groups - o The Windows user group that owns a file or directory - Hide flag - The MD5 hash of a file - Offline flag - The owner of the file - A hash or version string that associates a file with a software-installation package, also referred to as the "packages" attribute - o Read-only flag - A list that controls the generation of audit log entries for attempts to access a securable object. - The SHA-1, SHA-256, or SHA-512 hash of a file - The size of a file - The number of alternate data streams on a file or directory - The MD5 hash for the file or directory alternate data stream(s) - The SHA-1, SHA-256, or SHA-512 hash for the file or directory alternate data stream(s) - System flag - Temp flag - The date and time when file or directory content was last changed - o DACL that identifies the users and groups allowed or denied access to the object - SACL that controls how the system audits attempts to access the object - Windows registry key element attributes monitored: - A list that specifies the level of access granted to Windows users or user groups - Indicates the type of data in a value - The Windows user or user group that owns a registry key - The MD5 hash of data in a registry value - The owner of a registry key - $\circ\,$ A string that associates a registry key or value with a software-installation package - A list that controls the generation of audit log entries for attempts to access a registry key - o The SHA-1, SHA-256, or SHA-512 hash of data in a value - The size of data in a value - The date and time when a key was last changed - o DACL that identifies the users and groups allowed or denied access to the object
+- o The last time a file or directory was accessed by a user - Archive flag - o A flag that indicates whether the file or directory is compressed - o The date and time when a file or directory was created - A list that specifies the level of file or directory access granted to Windows users or user groups - o The Windows user group that owns a file or directory - Hide flag - The MD5 hash of a file - o Offline flag - The owner of the file - A hash or version string that associates a file with a software-installation package, also referred to as the "packages" attribute - o Read-only flag - A list that controls the generation of audit log entries for attempts to access a securable object. - o The SHA-1, SHA-256, or SHA-512 hash of a file - o The size of a file - The number of alternate data streams on a file or directory - The MD5 hash for the file or directory alternate data stream(s) - The SHA-1, SHA-256, or SHA-512 hash for the file or directory alternate data stream(s) - o System flag - Temp flag - o The date and time when file or directory content was last changed - DACL that identifies the users and groups allowed or denied access to the object - SACL that controls how the system audits attempts to access the object - Windows registry key element attributes monitored: - o A list that specifies the level of access granted to Windows users or user groups - o Indicates the type of data in a value - o The Windows user or user group that owns a registry key - o The MD5 hash of data in a registry value - o The owner of a registry key - o A string that associates a registry key or value with a software-installation package - A list that controls the generation of audit log entries for attempts to access a registry key - o The SHA-1, SHA-256, or SHA-512 hash of data in a value - The size of data in a value

-• SACL that controls how the system audits attempts to access the object
+- o The date and time when a key was last changed - o DACL that identifies the users and groups allowed or denied access to the object - SACL that controls how the system audits attempts to access the object